jhu-cs-uima-sp24/TeamP-AiFeel/README.md

 - Calendar dialog future month button error handling
 - Mood emoji display in calendar cell background

+### Journal Fragment
+ - Implementation of old journal entries
+        - Navigatable from the calendar view
+        - Error handling for sending an old entry to the AI
+ - Firebase integration of each entry for each date
+ - GPT integration to generate AI journal responses
+ - Some error handling to minimize AI hallucinations through prompting

 ### Chat Fragment
 - API call to allow user to chat with our chatbot
 - Cloud storage of chat history